Healthy Homes Assessment Fernhill

 Home Assessments Fernhill for Rental Properties

-There are many things to check in an house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to check in a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be extremely costly for property managers and landlords.
-For specialist guidance, contact us today to schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be significant for property managers and landlords.
+For professional advice, call today to schedule your rental properties home evaluation.

 home assessments for rental properties